axitc/vessel/README.md

 ### VESSEL ~ A Simple Ollama Agent Framework

-- vessel.py is the main abstraction that can run any Ollama based agent
+- vessel.py is the main abstraction that runs the agentic loop using Ollama
-- Just define tools in agent.py for vessel to use
+- Define agent configurations and tools in agent.py for your use case
-- Run vessel.py for streaming CLI chat interface
+- Run vessel.py for streaming CLI chat interface or customize it for your needs
-- No Python dependencies.
-Only requires local Ollama server
+- vessel.py is ~110 SLOC.
+Only requires local Ollama server.
+No Python dependencies
-- Vessel is easily customizable (~110 SLOC) for any kind of use

 ### Fashion Retail Store Example
 ```bash